willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

     -F text='Testing a Mailgun mailing list.'
 ```

 It took about 5--10 minutes for the message to show up.
+(You can't send to this mailing list because I didn't tell you my MailGun api key.)

 ## fromAddress